-Sociologist researcher and translator working in the development of Human Rights.
+Sandra de la Riva is a sociologist researcher and translator working in the development of human rights.

 In 2020 the elections in Ethiopia were put on hold due to COVID-19.
 Taking a stance against the state, the region of Tigray held elections illegally in September 2020 .
 These elections were set up by the Tigray People Liberation Front (TPLF), a political party created in 1975 that gained national political recognition in 1991 .
 A few months after the voting, the Prime Minister accused the party of attempting to attack a military base in Tigray in order to overthrow the government .
 Prime Minister Abiy then ordered the state military to attack TPLF forces and has since canceled their registration as an official political party .
-The result, a six-month state of emergency declared in Tigray, regional unrest and a civil war (BBC).
+The result was a six-month state of emergency, regional unrest, and civil war (BBC).

 Due to the fighting, many have tried to flee to neighboring countries such as Sudan and Eritrea for safety.
-Caught in the cross fire, thousands of innocent lives have been taken due to the conflict and millions risk starvation daily.
-As the fight continues, bodies, primarily female, are being used as a symbol of purification and weapon of war.
+Caught in the crossfire, thousands of innocent lives have been taken due to the conflict, and millions risk starvation daily.
+As the fight continues, bodies, primarily female, are being used as a symbol of purification and a weapon of war.
 With new cases arising daily, in just one week over 500 Northern Ethiopian women had reported being sexually abused (New York Times).
-Some victims account being drugged, gang-raped, held hostage, and even having objects such as stones, nails and plastic forced into their bodies via their genitalia .
+Some victims describe being drugged, gang-raped, held hostage, and even having objects such as stones, nails, and plastic forced into their bodies via their genitalia .

-Additionally, the World Peace Foundation published a report explaining that the conflict completely destroyed Tigray’s economy leading to a rise in poverty and deaths from starvations.
-The report claims that the situation will only get worst in the coming months for the 5.7 million people of the region.
+Additionally, the World Peace Foundation published a report explaining that the conflict completely destroyed Tigray’s economy leading to a rise in poverty and deaths from starvation .
+The report claims that the situation will only get worst in the coming months for the 5.7 million people in the region.
 The United Nations estimates that over 4.5 million people in Tigray (80% of the region’s population) are currently at risk of starvation .